sarapearce/srso-sspk/plugins/above-the-fold-optimization/README.txt

 The plugin contains a tool to optimize web fonts.
 The plugin automatically parses web font `@import` links in minified CSS files and `<link>` links in the HTML and loads the fonts via [Google Web Font Loader](https://github.com/typekit/webfontloader).

-### Gulp.js Critical CSS Generator Creator
+### Gulp.js Critical CSS Creator

-The plugin contains a tool to manage Critical CSS Generator tasks that optionally automatically updates WordPress Critical CSS.
+The plugin contains a tool to manage Critical CSS Generator tasks that optionally automatically update WordPress Critical CSS.
 The tool is based on [critical](https://github.com/addyosmani/critical) (by a Google engineer) and makes it possible for designers and less experienced WordPress users to create professional quality Critical CSS in just a few seconds.
 The tool is intended to make it more efficient to maintain perfect quality Critical CSS.

 == Installation ==